sensein/.github/profile/README.md

-# The Ghosh Group

-Welcome to the Ghosh Group Github.
+Welcome to the Senseable Intelligence Group Github.

 #### Important Links